elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- I don't want help.
+- I don't want your help.
 I want to die here.

 - {:.sp} The Son.